Texas jurors are deciding if a student's parents are liable in a deadly 2018 school shooting

 Lori Laird, an attorney for Pagourtzis’ parents, said their son's mental break wasn't foreseeable and that he hid his plans for the shooting from them.
 She also said the parents kept their firearms locked up.

-“The parents didn’t pull the trigger, the parents didn’t give him the gun,” Laird said.
+“The parents didn’t pull the trigger, the parents didn’t give him a gun,” Laird said.

 In April, Jennifer and James Crumbley were sentenced to at least 10 years in prison by a Michigan judge after becoming the first parents convicted in a U.S. mass school shooting.
 Pagourtzis' parents are not accused of any crime.